• Soon to be established

 (1949-2020)

-Carolyn Kossar served as the Art Gallery Director at Hillsborough Community College (HCC) in Ybor City for 19 years.
+Carolyn Kossar served as the Art Gallery Director at Hillsborough Community College (HCC) in Ybor City for 20 years.
 She was instrumental in transforming the HCC Art Gallery into a vibrant, relevant contemporary art and educational cultural space.

 Kossar was not only a gallery director but also an accomplished artist specializing in printmaking, fabrics, and fiber sculpture.
 Her artistic vision influenced the gallery's exhibitions and programming, showcasing a diverse range of artworks and practices.
 Under her leadership, the gallery became a platform for both established and emerging artists, as well as a hub for community engagement.

 Carolyn transcended the institutions and academia, funneling her love of creativity and art into everyday life.
 Her generous spirit and childlike curiosity gave her the courage to exhibit Art and Artists she knew could inspire both the students and the community at large.
 She cared deeply about expanding the artist community and giving her students authentic and challenging experiences.
-She dedicated her life to making the HCC Ybor Gallery a special place and touched many artists and students with a genuine spark of love.
+She dedicated her life to making the HCC Ybor Gallery a special place for the community and touched many artists and students with a genuine spark of love.

 "Family Ladder," is a steel and stainless steel found object assembalge construction by Bradley Arthur.